K. N. Balagopal: Personal life

 Son of P. K. Narayana Panicker and Radhamony Amma, Balagopal was born at Kalanjoor, Pathanamthitta on 28 July 1963.
 Balagopal is an M.Com., LL.B., LL.M. graduate as well as a social and political worker.
 He married Asha Prabhakaran on 24 March 1999 and the couple have one son and one daughter.
-His brother Kalanjoor Madhu is one of the director board members of the Nair Service Society leadership.
+His brother K. N. Madhusoodanan, an entrepreneur with business interests in varied fields, is the part time chairman of Dhanlaxmi Bank.

 Political career

 He entered politics through Students Federation of India and held positions such as district president (Kollam), state president (Kerala), and all India President of SFI and DYFI.
 He was also the President of Kerala University Employees Confederation and a Member of Student Syndicate, Kerala University.
-He was the Political Secretary of Chief Minister of Kerala, Shri V.S.
+He was the Political Secretary of Chief Minister of Kerala, V.S.
 Achuthanandan from 31 May 2006 – 13 March 2010.
 He is a member of CPI(M) Kerala State Committee since 1998.
 He was elected to Rajya sabha in April 2010 and was a Member of Parliament from April 2010-April 2016.
-In 2021 Kerala Assembly Election, he was elected to the Legislative Assembly from Kottarakkara constituency by a margin of 10814.
+In the 2021 Kerala Assembly Election, he was elected to the Legislative Assembly from Kottarakkara constituency by a margin of 10,814.
 He is now selected as Central Committee member of CPI(M).